HETDEX/dexcube/README.md

 - a local subset of PDR cubes
 - interactive visual exploration of flux, variance and metadata
-- extraction of 1-D spectra and emission-line measurements
+- extraction of 1D spectra
+- generation of 2D line flux maps
 - access to the official HETDEX Source Catalog
 - quick source look-up and cross-matching to external catalogues
 - scaling up to batch downloads and large-catalog extractions